LieberInstitute/DeDHed/README.md

 [![DOI](https://zenodo.org/badge/421556636.svg)](https://zenodo.org/badge/latestdoi/421556636)
 <!-- badges: end -->

-Differential expressions analysis requires the ability normalize complex datasets.
+Differential expressions analysis requires the ability to normalize complex datasets.
 In the case of postmortem brain tissue we are tasked with removing the effects of bench degradation.
 The qsvaR package combines an established method for removing the effects of degradation from RNA-seq data with easy to use functions.
 The first step in this workflow is to create an [`RangedSummarizedExperiment`](https://www.rdocumentation.org/packages/SummarizedExperiment/versions/1.2.3/topics/RangedSummarizedExperiment-class) object with the transcripts identified in our qSVA experiment.
 If you already have a